Halokavod/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5.This script executes the file hello
 6.This script adds permissions to multiple users well as the file hello 7.This script adds execution permision
-8.This script gives permissions to other users, with restrictios on group and owner
+8.This script gives permissions to other users, with restrictios on group and owner 9.This script sets the mode of the file hello